QUESTIONS AND ANSWERS

 Q: What has changed?

-A: Under ICE Directive 11005.1, ICE was required to request a prima facie determination from USCIS.
+A: U.S. Immigration and Customs Enforcement (ICE) Directive 11005.1, Stays of Removal Requests and Removal Proceedings Involving U Nonimmigrant Status (U Visa) Petitioners, required ICE to request a prima facie determination from U.S. Citizenship and Immigration Services (USCIS).
 This determination was a simple confirmation that the petition was filed correctly and was not a substantive review of the petition.
 As the number of U visa petitions submitted increased, this process became burdensome on both agencies and often did not impact ICE’s decisions.
-Now, under the ICE Directive 11005.2, ICE officers and attorneys will review the totality of the circumstances, including any favorable or adverse factors, and any federal interest(s) implicated and decide whether a Stay of Removal or terminating proceedings is appropriate.

 Q: Will the changes negatively affect crime victims?

 A: When noncitizens have pending or approved applications or petitions for victim-based immigration benefits, ICE will refrain from taking enforcement actions against the applicant or petitioner until USCIS makes a:

 - Final determination for pending T visa applications or Special Immigrant Juvenile Classification petitions.

 - Negative bona fide determinations or waiting list determinations for pending U visa petitions.

 - Negative prima facie determinations for pending Violence Against Women Act (VAWA) petitions.